May 6, 2026 | Buying

 What does it mean when a home has been on the market for a long time?

 It means something gave buyers pause.
 The question worth asking is what, exactly.
-In our experience across Toronto’s West End, the reasons almost always fall into one of three categories.
+In our experience across Toronto’s West End, the reasons almost always fall into one of these categories.

 Learn more about pricing by reading our post: How to Price Your Home to Sell

 The second reason is access.
-Tenanted properties are a real factor in the West End.
+There are many tenanted properties in the West End.
 If a home can only be shown twice a week, or requires significant notice, or has a tenant situation that makes viewings complicated, a lot of buyers simply move on to something easier.
 That friction can depress interest without having anything to do with the quality of the home itself.
-It is worth understanding the access situation before drawing any conclusions.
+There is also the question of what happens after the sale.
+Buyers want to know whether the unit is vacant on closing, whether a tenant has agreed to leave, or whether they are inheriting an occupancy situation they weren’t expecting.
+Those unknowns create hesitation.
+Understanding the full access and tenancy picture before drawing any conclusions about a property is worth the effort.

-The third reason is an oddity.
+The fifth reason is an oddity.
+The fifth reason is an oddity.
 Sometimes it is the layout, a location detail, a quirk that puts off a certain kind of buyer but genuinely wouldn’t bother another.
-A home on a busier street.
+A home on a busier street or across from a school.
 A layout that doesn’t flow the way most people expect.
 A narrower lot.
 None of these are necessarily dealbreakers.
 They are just features that don’t work for everyone.
-And in a market where the homes everyone wants are priced accordingly, the home that not everyone wants can be where a realistic buyer finds their way in.
+For the buyer who isn’t bothered by the thing that’s keeping others away, an oddity can be the reason you land in a better location, a more desirable school district, or closer to transit than your budget would otherwise allow.

 When it comes to house hunting in Toronto, there are a lot of “red flags” that might not actually be red flags at all.
 Don’t panic!
 Read these posts next to learn the truth about these common real estate misconceptions: